RA-QA: A Benchmarking System for Respiratory Audio Question Answering Under Real-World Heterogeneity

 \section{RA-QA Baseline Benchmarking}

-RA-QA benchmarking provides baseline evaluations for respiratory audio question answering.
-Our goal is to quantify (i) how much clinically relevant information can be recovered from respiratory acoustics and question text in isolation, and (ii) how well general multimodal models transfer to clinically grounded respiratory QA.
-To this end, we benchmark both \textit{unimodal machine learning baselines} and \textit{multimodal} models.
+RA-QA benchmarking provides reference evaluations for respiratory audio question answering.
+Our goal is to quantify: (i) what capabilities audio-only models exhibit across the RA-QA task space when relying solely on respiratory acoustics; (ii) how well general-purpose audio-language models transfer to clinically grounded respiratory QA without domain-specific fine-tuning; and (iii) how a state-of-the-art domain-trained audio-language architecture handles the diversity of RA-QA, including heterogeneous respiratory recordings, question types, and answer formats.